beepee14/Recommender-System/README.txt

-I have implemented a basic recommender system in python.
-First item based recomendation is done and then user based recommendation is implemented.
+Its an intelligent trained system to provide users of a database with recommendations on movies, based on heuristics derived from their past ratings, closest neighbourhood etc.
-The movie lens data set has been used as a dataset.Validation has been performed on the 100k dataset.
+I use two basic recommendation techniques over here viz.
+Content based and Collaborative.
+In addition to these I finally use the generated results and combine the two techniques into a hybrid technique of Weighted Recommender system.
-UI would be developed to create new data set.
+The movie lens dataset has been used.The training and testing both has been done on the 100k dataset.